herlesupreeth/specpilot/spec_md/Rel-17/38_series/draft TR 38844-006_rm.md

 **shall not** indicates an interdiction (prohibition) to do something

-The constructions \"shall\" and \"shall not\" are confined to the context of normative provisions, and do not appear in Technical Reports.
+The constructions "shall" and "shall not" are confined to the context of normative provisions, and do not appear in Technical Reports.

-The constructions \"must\" and \"must not\" are not used as substitutes for \"shall\" and \"shall not\".
+The constructions "must" and "must not" are not used as substitutes for "shall" and "shall not".
 Their use is avoided insofar as possible, and they are not used in a normative context except in a direct citation from an external, referenced, non-3GPP document, or so as to maintain continuity of style when extending or modifying the provisions of such a referenced document.

 **should** indicates a recommendation to do something